Discounts Overview

 1. Trigger Quantity: This button sets the trigger quantity to activate the discount for the trigger list of items.

-On Manage Filter Page, you will see the list of items under Results section.
-You can select the items directly or you can filter them department/manufacturer/brands/tags wise.
+On Manage Filters page, you will see the list of items under Results section.
+You can select the items directly, or you can filter them department/manufacturer/brands/tags wise.
+Figure 1.3.2.2

-3. The Results section shows the list of Item Type By default, it shows all.
+- The Results section shows the list of Item Type.
+By default, it shows all.
 Select the item type that needs to be assigned to the discount by checking the checkboxes against the item name.

 1. Add: This button will add a new row for coupons for different stores.

-2. Coupon Code: The coupon code is generated by the auto-generate button.
+- Coupon Code: The coupon code is generated by the auto-generate button highlighted as

 2. Auto-Generate: This button will auto-generate the coupon code.

 3. Download: This button will let you download the coupon in QR code or barcode format.
-But for that, you will have to save the changes first.
+But for that, you will have to save the changes first; otherwise, the error message as shown in Figure 1.3.2.4 will be displayed.

 4. Delete: This button will delete the created coupon.